Naveedkh/twich/README.md

-#Welcome to worlds ugliest ascii-art page.
+# worlds ugliest ascii art git page
-###Where ascii comes to

-> this project has no license because no one would ever want to steal this.
+ * We do not have a license because no one would ever want to steal this.